Acorns 2025 - 2026

 Literacy:

 We will continue to develop a love of stories and listen attentively to story time.
 We will talk about the main events in the story and predict what might happen next.
 We will also have a go at retelling a story using role play or small world resources, using some story language.
-We will also begin to write short sentences taught graphemes and using common exception words.
+We will embed writing sentences using the taught graphemes and using common exception words.

 Maths: